-Generating default scripts Although there are several row-level events, most tables need scripts for three upload events (for INSERT, UPDATE, and DELETE) and one download event.
-To speed up the task of creating these four scripts for every table, you can generate scripts for them automatically by starting the MobiLink synchronization server with the -za switch and setting the SendColumnNames extended option for dbmlsync.
+Generating default scripts

+Although there are several row-level events, most tables need scripts for three upload events (for INSERT, UPDATE, and DELETE) and one download event.
+To speed up the task of creating these four scripts for every table, you can generate scripts for them automatically by running the "create a synchronization model" task from the MobiLink plug-in in Sybase Central.